Valley of Tears: Fourth day

 The Israeli Northern Command was trying to put together a command reserve, but could only assemble the survivors of the 53rd Battalion.
 The Barak Brigade had almost ceased to exist: Its commander and key staff officers were dead, and almost all of its troops and equipment were absorbed into other brigades.
 Lieutenant-Colonel Yossi Ben Hanan arrived the night before to take command of what was left of it.
-He had been the commander of the 53rd Battalion until two weeks earlier, and was on his honeymoon when the war started.
+He had been the commander of the 53rd Battalion until two weeks earlier and was on his honeymoon when the war started.
 He was sent to reorganize the brigade.
 He teamed with Erez, who had escaped from Tel Faris on Monday morning, and Shmuel Askarov, the 53rd Battalion's deputy commander, to start repairing tanks.
-At 18:00, he reported to his division commander, General Rafael Eitan that he was ready to bring forward the thirteen Centurions he had repaired thus far, and was ordered to head for Nafakh.
+At 18:00, he reported to his division commander, General Rafael Eitan that he was ready to bring forward the thirteen Centurions he had repaired thus far, and was ordered to head for Naffakh.
 He was on his way when the IAF confirmed that about 100 Syrian tanks were headed toward the 7th Brigade's sector.
 One air photo depicted a complete Syrian battalion of thirty-eight T-62s and four BMPs.

 At dawn on 9 October, the Syrians launched the heaviest artillery barrage thus far, using Katyusha rockets and MiG-17s.
 Seven Syrian helicopters flew over the Israeli positions to Buq'ata, where four of them discharged commando forces.
 At 08:00, a Syrian force of 100 tanks and a large number of APCs began to advance.
 The Israelis opened fire at maximum range but the Syrian advance continued.
 The Israeli commanders were exposed in their turrets and the artillery caused the number of casualties among them to grow significantly.
-Ben-Gal ordered his force to leave the high ramps and withdraw some 360 m to escape the artillery concentrations.

-Nafshi was ordered to join the 7th Brigade's area.
+Ben-Gal ordered his force to leave the high ramps and withdraw some 360 m to escape the artillery concentrations.Nafshi was ordered to join the 7th Brigade's area.
 He entered the battle with six tanks and was hit.
 He joined another tank and left A3.
 He ordered all the men under cover and requested Israeli artillery shelling of the position for protection.
 Later that day, he organized a supply convoy to A3.
 His tank was hit by a Syrian bazooka near Kuneitra and the tank behind him reported him dead.
 Nafshi continued with three APCs past Booster and entered A3 with the supplies.